codermeghagithub/DSA_Archive/Data Structure/Exception_handling/note.md

 ```

 ## Java throw and throws :
-We use the throws keyword in the ,ethod declaration to declare the type of exceptions that might  occur within it .
+We use the throws keyword in the ,method declaration to declare the type of exceptions that might  occur within it .

 ## The throw  keyword:
 It  is used to explicitly throw a single exception